CV – November 2024

 • Dunn, S. (2002): The Theran eruption: towards an interdisciplinary approach to scientific dating methods.
 Journal of the Ancient Chronology Forum 9: 22-31

 iii.
-Contributions to Collections
+Contributions to Books

-• Dunn, S., Earl, G. P., Wootton, W. T. and Foka, A. (2019):Spatial Narratives in Museums and Online: The Birth of the Digital Object Itinerary.
+• Dunn, S., Earl, G. P., Wootton, W. T. and Foka, A. (2019): Spatial Narratives in Museums and Online: The Birth of the Digital Object Itinerary.
 In J. Bowen and T. Giannini (eds), Museums and Digital Culture: New Perspectives and Research, Springer Series on Cultural Computing.
 Springer: 253-271.

 • Dunn, S. and Hedges, M. (2018): From the wisdom of crowds to going viral: The creation and transmission of knowledge in the citizen humanities.
 In Herodotou, C., Sharples, M. and Scanlon, E. (eds), Citizen Inquiry.
 Routledge: 25-41.